Advinia’s Response to the Coronavirus (COVID-19) (updated 08/9/2020)

 The ongoing presence of coronavirus (COVID-19) in the UK remains a significant risk to older people and to those individuals with pre-existing medical conditions.
-Whilst further positive steps are being taken by the national Governments to relieve some lockdown measures, we are maintaining our extra precautionary infection control protocols throughout all of our Care Homes for the safety and wellbeing of all Residents.
+In order to protect the safety and wellbeing of all Residents we are maintaining our extra precautionary infection control protocols throughout all of our Care Homes.

-It is testament to the tireless dedication and hard work of our Colleagues that we are able to announce that the current status across all our Homes is much improved, with very few or no confirmed cases in vast majority of Advinia Homes (data as of 24.06.20).
+It is testament to the tireless dedication and hard work of our Colleagues that we are able to announce that the current status across all our Homes remains much improved, with very few or no confirmed cases in the vast majority of Advinia Homes (data as of 08.09.20).

 However, as in many care homes across the UK, sadly some of our Residents and work Colleagues have been affected by COVID-19 over the past few months.
 Our thoughts and prayers are with all those families who have lost someone dear to them.